-U.S. Department of Education: Guidance on Constitutionally Protected Prayer and Religious Expression in Public Elementary and Secondary Schools
+Prayer and Religious Expression in Public Elementary and Secondary Schools: U.S. Department of Education Guidance

 Guidance sent to every public school official in the country about prayer and religious activity in public schools, outlining the rights surrounding prayer in educational settings and providing clarity to public school officials, students, and guardians of children in public schools on the rights of students regarding prayer and religious freedom.
 If you have children in or work in public schools, these are the rights you and your students have.

 Religious quotes aren’t OK… but these are.

 Secular Alternatives to Alcoholics Anonymous: Information for Judges, Probation Officers, Drug Courts, and Government Agencies